lhotari/pulsar-release-validation/README.md

-# Apache Pulsar Release Candidate Validation Scripts
+# Apache Pulsar Release Candidate Validation Scripts {#overview}

 Scripts to [validate Apache Pulsar release candidates](https://pulsar.apache.org/contribute/validate-release-candidate/) using Docker containers.
-Supports both Unix-like systems (Bash) and Windows (PowerShell).
+These scripts support both Unix-like systems (Bash) and Windows (PowerShell).

-## Prerequisites
+## Prerequisites {#prerequisites}

 - Docker with docker-in-docker support for running the validation script that launches a Cassandra container inside a container
   - This is required for the validation script to work
-  - Testing of docker-in-docker support can be done with this command:
+  - You can test docker-in-docker support with this command:
     - `docker run --privileged -v /var/run/docker.sock:/var/run/docker.sock --rm -it lhotari/pulsar-release-validation:1 docker ps`
 - Bash (for Unix-like systems) or PowerShell 7+ (for Windows)
-- Fast internet connection for downloading the validation docker image and Pulsar release.
+- Fast internet connection for downloading the validation docker image and Pulsar release
-  - The [validation docker image (≈2.5GB)](https://hub.docker.com/r/lhotari/pulsar-release-validation/tags) includes a snapshot of the maven dependencies required to build Pulsar.
+  - The [validation docker image (≈2.5GB)](https://hub.docker.com/r/lhotari/pulsar-release-validation/tags) includes a snapshot of the majority of the maven dependencies required to build Pulsar.
+  - The Pulsar build will download the remaining dependencies (≈0.7GB) at build time.

-## Usage
+## Usage {#usage}

-### Clone or download the repository
+### Clone or download the repository {#repo-setup}

 ```shell
 git clone https://github.com/lhotari/pulsar-release-validation